Welcome to Reception!

 Click here to see our ‘day in the life’ video.

 Here you will find information about the Reception staff members, photographs of the learning environment and updates on what the children have been doing in school.
-The page will be updated regularly so you can see what the children have been getting up to.

-Thank you for reading all about Reception!
+Thank you for visiting our page and reading all about Reception!